click on the menu below to navigate this site

 Wednesday, September 3, 2008: Selma, Alabama

-The hurricanes chased us away from our planned route.
-So we left Gatlinburg behind us and headed to Selma, Alabama.
+The hurricanes chased us away from our planned route, so we left Gatlinburg behind and headed to Selma, Alabama.
 This means our official third corner of the circumnavigation of the contiguous United States of America, where we turned westward, was at Kitty Hawk in North Carolina.
-We are now four weeks in front of our original schedule.
-We will miss visiting with Julia's friend in Tampa, and we will miss attending the Commander Fly-In at Fredericksburg, Texas.
+We are now four weeks ahead of our original schedule.
+We will miss visiting Julia's friend in Tampa, and we will miss attending the Commander Fly-In at Fredericksburg, Texas.

 The famous bridge in Selma.

 Plus, we will miss traveling around Florida.
 There is not much we can do about it with so many hurricanes scheduled to come through the area.
-Even if we were to time not bumping into them in the air there was still a high risk of getting stranded on the ground someplace and perhaps damaging 51-Juliet.
-I can imagine hurricane winds peeling sheets of aluminum off her as she sat tied to a runway apron someplace.
-Our plans have changed and we are making the best of it.
+Even if we were to avoid bumping into them in the air, there was still a high risk of getting stranded on the ground and possibly damaging 51-Juliet.
+I can imagine hurricane winds peeling sheets of aluminum off her as she sat tied to a runway apron.
+Our plans have changed, and we are making the best of it.

 Dr. King's monument.

-It turns out that Selma, Alabama is famous for two reasons.
-The first is that during the US civil war Selma was one of the main towns producing armaments for confederate troops.
-It was eventually captured by Union troops and its manufacturing capabilities destroyed.
-The second is that Selma was a place where pivotal civil rights events took place in the sixties.
+It turns out that Selma, Alabama, is famous for two reasons.
+The first is that during the U.S. Civil War, Selma was one of the main towns producing armaments for Confederate troops.
+It was eventually captured by Union troops, and its manufacturing capabilities were destroyed.
+The second is that Selma was a place where pivotal civil rights events took place in the 1960s.

-There seems to be a theme of the word civil with Selma.
-Anyway, Dr. Martin Luther King, who ministered just down the road in Montgomery, Alabama, was part of the famous march that ended in much violence, but helped change popular opinion to support civil rights causes in the USA.
+There seems to be a theme of the word "civil" with Selma.
+Anyway, Dr. Martin Luther King Jr., who ministered just down the road in Montgomery, Alabama, was part of the famous march that ended in much violence but helped change popular opinion to support civil rights causes in the USA.

-We were picked up at the airport by Mr. Johnson who we were honored to meet as he was there in 1965 marching with Dr. King.
-He is now a spritely 73 year old man and was very friendly to us.
-He went out of his way to drive us to the Edmund Pettus Bridge where the march took place, the St. James Hotel, and to the King Monument.
+We were picked up at the airport by Mr. Johnson, who we were honored to meet as he was there in 1965 marching with Dr. King.
+He is now a sprightly 73-year-old man and was very friendly to us.
+He went out of his way to drive us to the Edmund Pettus Bridge, where the march took place, the St. James Hotel, and the King Monument.

 Flight to Selma Video